noahehall/theBookOfNoah/architecture/informationarchitecture.md

                 - how frequently query terms occur in the document
                 - how close together query terms occur, e.g. adjacent, same sentence, paragraph
                 - where query terms occur, e.g. title, body
+                - the popularity of the document where the query terms appear
+                  - e.g. is it linked frequently, and are the sources of its links themselves popular
               - by popularity
+                - rank results by which ones are the most popular
+                - works best with large multisite environnments with many users
+              - by users/experts ratings
+              - by pay-for-placement
+          - clustering
+            - grouping results by some common aspec
+          - hybrid
+            - e.g. cluster by category as well as by a ranked list
+        - exporting
+          - printing, emailing, saving
-                -
+          - whole or in part
         - use cases
           - there is a need to understand information or learn something
           - describe retrieved docouments relevance, e.g. most -> least
       - presenting 'similar' results for an existing search result
         - document simularity
           - when you already have a good search result on hand, converting it into the equivalent of a search query